 What is the role of Independent Administrator?

 - The role of the Independent Administrator is to bring a different perspective to the company's business and the environment in which it operates, in order to ensure a diversity of opinions and avoid the group thinking phenomenon.

 - The Independent Administrator has a fiduciary responsibility towards the company's shareholders and an obligation to monitor the work of the company he or she represents and always act in the best interest of the company and its shareholders.

 - The Independent Administrator is a professional with extensive experience in executive positions in companies, with relevant expertise for the company whose Board of Directors he/she is a member of; is a responsible person with integrity and high standards of good practice in corporate governance.

 What are the benefits of appointing an Independent Administrator?

 - The benefits of including an Independent Administrator on the Board of Directors are as follows:

 - providing a distinct external perspective to the copany's activity and strategy,

 - identifying delicate issues and offering solutions,

 - balancing existing tensions by helping the Board to reach consensus,

 - disciplining the discussions and bringing them more rigor,

 - helping the CEO to prioritize their goals,

 - providing critical analysis of management performance,

 - encouraging the promotion and hiring of specialists on objective criteria.

 What is the role of the Independent Directors Association?

-- The Independent Directors Association aims at contribute to the increase of the professional standards of the Board members, and the development and increase in value of Romanian companies.
+- The Independent Directors Association aims to increase the professional standards of the Board members, and the development and increase in value of Romanian companies.

 - The members of the Independent Directors Association are offering their professional skills to act as Independent Administrators on the Board of Directors, contributing their experience in corporate governance to increasing the companies’ values.